Galaxy 4: Animated release

 BBC Studios released an animated version of Galaxy 4 on DVD and Blu-ray on 15 November 2021.
 The animation is viewable in either black-and-white or colour, and the release includes documentaries on the serial and its recovery, audio commentaries, and remastered versions of the surviving clip and episode.
 A limited edition SteelBook version was also available.
 The animation was created by Big Finish Creative, led by director and producer Chloe Grech, who had previously worked as a line producer on the 2020 animation of Fury from the Deep (1968); she had also co-directed the final episode of Fury from the Deep, which led to her being chosen as director for Galaxy 4.

-The animation was produced during the COVID-19 pandemic, with key production members located around the world: Grech and the post-production team Thaumaturgy in Sydney, executive producers Gary Russell and Jason Haigh-Ellery in the United Kingdom, executive producer Mark B. Oliver in New York, and the animation team Digitoonz Media & Entertainment in India.
-Grech cited several Australian inspirations for the reconstruction, such as the Outback for the orange and red desert, and the Waratah for the planet's red flowers.
-The animation team took some creative liberties with the space and setup of some locations to represent the original production team's vision if they had not been encumbered by budget restraints.
-The bright colours of the Rills' ship was inspired by the similar colours of the USS Enterprise's bridge from Star Trek: The Original Series The animation was screened at BFI Southbank on 7 November 2021.
-Starburst reviewer Paul Mount praised the release's special features, but described the animation as "half-hearted" and noted that it was "likely to be left on the shelf to gather dust".
+The animation was produced during the COVID-19 pandemic, with key production members located around the world: Grech and post-production team Thaumaturgy in Sydney, executive producers Gary Russell and Jason Haigh-Ellery in the United Kingdom, executive producer Mark B. Oliver in New York, and animation team Digitoonz Media & Entertainment in India.
+Grech cited several Australian inspirations for the reconstruction, such as waratah for the planet's red flowers and the Outback for the orange and red desert.
+The animation team took creative liberties with the space and setup of some locations to represent the original team's vision if they had not been encumbered by budget restraints.
+The bright colours of the Rills' ship were inspired by the similar colours of the USS Enterprise's bridge from Star Trek: The Original Series.
+Starbursts Paul Mount praised the release's special features but described the animation as "half-hearted" and noted it was "likely to be left on the shelf to gather dust".
+The animations were screened at BFI Southbank on 7 November 2021, and added to BBC iPlayer on 1 November 2023 alongside most other serials.